Polymer/old-docs-site/app/2.0/start/first-element/step-2.md

     defining (in this case, the `<icon-toggle>`).
 This is the element that contains or <em>hosts </em>the local DOM tree.

-**Learn more: local DOM.** Local DOM lets you add a <em>scoped</em> DOM tree inside an element, with local styles and markup that are decoupled from the rest of the web page.
-Local DOM is based on the proposed Shadow DOM specification, and works with native shadow DOM where available.
+**Learn more: Shadow DOM.** Shadow DOM lets you add a <em>scoped</em> DOM tree inside an element, with local styles and markup that are decoupled from the rest of the web page.
+Shadow DOM is based on the Shadow DOM specification, and works with native shadow DOM where available.
-To learn more, see <a href="/1.0/docs/devguide/local-dom">Local DOM</a> in the Polymer library docs.
+To learn more, see <a href="/2.0/docs/devguide/shadow-dom">Shadow DOM Concepts</a> in the Polymer library docs.
 { .alert .alert-info }

 At the end of the element definition is some JavaScript that registers the